tldr-pages/tldr/pages/common/nest.md

 # nest

-> The Nest CLI is a command-line interface tool that helps to initialize, develop, and maintain NestJS applications.
+> Command-line tool to initialize, develop, and maintain Nest applications.
 > More information: <https://docs.nestjs.com/cli/overview>.

 - Display information about installed nest version:

 `nest info`

-- Create a new NestJS project in the current directory:
+- Create a new NestJS project in a directory of the same name:

 `nest new {{project_name}}`